uschtwill/docker_monitoring_logging_alerting/README.md

 10. AFTER you're done testing this suite and you want to the state before setting up, run the cleanup script to clean up after yourself: `sh cleanup.sh`

+### Alerting

+This suite uses elastalert and Alertmanager for alerting.
+Rules for logging alerts (elastalert) go into ./elastalert/rules/ and rules for monitoring alerts (Alertmanager) go into ./prometheus/rules/.
+Indeed, in this case Alertmanager only takes care of the communications of the alerting, the rules themselves are defined "in" Prometheus.

+Both, Alertmanager and elastalert, can be configured to send their alerts to various outputs.
+In this suite, Logstash and Slack are set up.
+The integration with Logstash works out of the box, for adding Slack you will need to insert your webhook url.

+The alerts that are being send to Logstash can be seen when looking at the 'logstash-alerts' index.
+Apart from functioning as a first output, sending and storing the alerts to Elasticsearch via Logstash is also neat, because it allows us to query them from Grafana and have them imported to our Dashboard as annotations.

+INSERT PICTURE OF ANNOTATIONS

+The monitoring alerting rules, which are stored in the Prometheus directory, contain a fake alert that should be firing from the beginning and demonstrates the concept.
+Find it and comment it out to have some peace.
+Also, there should be logging alerts coming in soon as well, this suite by itself consists of 10 containers, and something is always complaining.
+Of course you can also force things by breaking stuff yourself - the blanket log level catch that comes out of the box should catch it.

+If you're annoyed by non-events repeatedly triggering alerts, throw them in ./logstash/config/31-non-events.conf in order for logstash to silence them by changing their log_level upon import.

 ### Grafana/Prometheus Query Building

 Unfortunately Grafana doesn't appear to have a [fancy query builder](https://youtu.be/sKNZMtoSHN4?t=2m14s) for Prometheus as it does for Graphite or InfluxDB, instead one has to plainly type out one's queries.